Whomrx666/Link-x/README.md

 ![Link-x preview](Link-x.jpg)

 ## introduction
-This Tool can Hack and Grab data of Camera, Voice, Clipboard, Location.It can Grab As much info as Possible from Victims Device.All this requires Just a Malicious Link!
+This Tool can Hack and Grab data of Camera, Voice, Clipboard, Location.It can Grab As much info as Possible from Victims Device.All this requires Just a Malicious Link! {UPDATED V.2.0}

 ## Instalations
 ```